IBM-Cloud/vpc-flowlogs/README.md

 pip install --no-cache-dir -r requirements.txt
 ```

 The python script **./test_flowlog_to_logdna.py** can be executed to find a key in the cos bucket and send it to logdna.
+You can make some changes to this file to test different scenarios.

 ## Create a docker image
 The docker image on your desktop and push it to docker hub.